Deploy a Node.js application with PM2 and Nginx

 Running the Node.js application locally.

-Now, let's transpile the Typescript code to JavaScript.
+Let's transpile the TypeScript code to JavaScript.

 yarn tsc